NullArray/IntRec-Pack/README.md

 # IntRec-Pack
 Intelligence and Reconnaissance Package/Bundle installer.

 IntRec-Pack is a Bash script designed to download, install and deploy several quality OSINT, Recon and Threat Intelligence tools.
-Due to the fact it manages the installation of the various dependencies related to these programs as well it aims tro be a comprehesnive assistant in setting up your intelligence gathering environment.
+Due to the fact it manages the installation of the various dependencies related to these programs as well it aims to be a comprehesnive assistant in setting up your intelligence gathering environment.
 Below is an overview of the tools and utilities it will help you set up.

 ```
 +-----------------------+-------------------------------------------+